thorinKane/umob-hiring-assignment/README.md

 # umob hiring assignment
-For more information on the assingnment see [https://github.com/umob-app/hiring-assignment]
+For more information on the assignment see [https://github.com/umob-app/hiring-assignment]

 ## Getting Set up.
 - Pull this repo